Round-trip flights are the go-to for most travelers. It’s simple to fly in and out of the same cities.

 These multi-city trips to see more than one city work particularly well within Europe and Asia, where getting between cities and even countries is often cheap.

 Close an Open-Jaw Itinerary

 An open-jaw itinerary means you have booked a flight from City A to City B, and then from City C back to City A. If you’re looking to book an open jaw itinerary, you can create one with a multi-city trip, like the one here:

-But you can do more.
-You can use a multi-city itinerary instead to book three flights and close that open-jaw itinerary into a full trip, like so:
+And you can do more: use a multi-city itinerary instead to book three flights and close that open-jaw itinerary into a full trip, like so:

 This multi-city trip would get you from City A to City B, City B to City C, and City C back to City A. Save yourself the trouble of getting back to your original city and book an open-jaw or multi-city trip.

 Build in a Free Stopover

 If you haven’t used a stopover to see two cities for the price of one, you’re in for a treat.
 Several airlines offer the ability to build in a free (or cheap) stopover for up to seven days.
 Check out all the airlines with stopover programs.